 Once you’ve received some payments through your forms, you’ll be able to view and manage them right from your site’s admin area.

-To do this, go to WPForms » Payments to access the Payments overview page.
+To do this, go to WPForms » Payments and select the Overview tab to access the Payments page.

 If the transaction is recurring, you’ll see Subscription next to it under Type.